Isamaa: 2015–2022

-In 2015 parliamentary election, IRL lost 9 seats and managed to keep 14.
+In the 2015 parliamentary election, IRL lost nine seats and managed to keep 14.
 It joined the Reform Party and Social Democrats to form the government under Taavi Rõivas.
 As the Pro Patria and Res Publica Union was the biggest loser in the elections, chairman Urmas Reinsalu announced he would resign as party chairman after the party's congress in June 2015.
 On 6 June 2015, he was replaced by Margus Tsahkna.

 On 7 November 2016, the SDE and IRL announced that they were asking Prime Minister Taavi Rõivas to resign and were planning on negotiating a new majority government.
 In the following coalition talks Center Party, SDE and IRL formed a new coalition led by the Centre Party's chairman, Jüri Ratas.
 The new coalition was sworn in on 23 November.
 In April 2017, Tsahkna announced that he would not seek re-election as chairman.
 He was followed by Helir-Valdor Seeder on 13 May 2017.
 On 26 June 2017, Tsahkna and MP Marko Mihkelson announced that they were leaving the party, dropping the amount of IRL MPs to 12.

-After 2019 parliamentary election, Isamaa joined government with Centre Party and Estonian Conservative People's Party.
-This government collapsed on January 2021, when Jüri Ratas resigned as Prime Minister.
+After the 2019 parliamentary election, Isamaa joined government with Centre Party and Estonian Conservative People's Party.
+This government collapsed in January 2021, when Jüri Ratas resigned as prime minister.

 In 2021, tensions over cooperation with EKRE within the party became public and caused split.
-Dissenters on August 2022, formed Parempoolsed (Right–wingers).
+Dissenters in August 2022, formed Parempoolsed (Right–wingers).

 By July 2022, Centre Party was expelled from the governmental positions.
-As a result, the government, led by Kaja Kallas, briefly governed in minority.
-After negotiations with the Social Democratic Party and the Fatherland, a new coalition was formed.
+As a result, the government, led by Kaja Kallas of Reform Party, briefly governed in minority.
+After negotiations with the Social Democratic Party and the Isamaa, a new coalition was formed.
+Minister of Foreign Affairs, Urmas Reinsalu of Isamaa, became Estonia's deputy prime minister.

+2023–present

+In the 2023 parliamentary election, Isamaa received 8.21% of the vote and won 8 seats.

+In April 2023, the new cabinet of Prime Minister Kallas, was made up of the Reform Party, the centrist Estonia 200 party and the Social Democratic Party.
+Isamaa became an opposition party.

+Starting from August 2023, Isamaa saw its support rocket to unprecedented historic highs.
+These gains in polling were mainly attributed to the party gaining three MPs and several other members defecting from the Centre Party, EKRE being seen as too extreme of an option as an alternative to the government coalition and the success of the newly elected party leader, Urmas Reinsalu, in attracting disgruntled Reform Party voters unhappy with its plans to raise taxes.
+In June 2024, Isamaa was the biggest party of Estonia in European parliament elections with 21,50% of the vote.